NHL Hall of Fame

 His contributions were recognized with his induction into the Hockey Hall of Fame in 2019, and the Stars retired his number 56 jersey in 2022, honoring his legacy as one of the game's elite blueliners.

-Zubov's Awards and Records
+Zubov's Awards and Honors

 • Hockey Hall of Fame Inductee – Class of 2019